alix-tz/escriptorium-documentation/docs/walkthrough_export.md

 All models linked to a specific account are listed there with their metadata.

-You can export a model the download green button, after all metadata on the right.
+You can export a model with the download button, located after all its metadata on the right.
 It will then download a file with the `.mlmodel` extension.

+!!!
+Note
+A model will either have the `Segment` role if it is a segmentation model, or the `Recognize` role if it is a transcription model.  <!-- todo: add link to train -->

 ![Image: Illustration of the download button for downloading transcription and segmenting models.](img/export/escriptorium_export_model.png)